Skip to Main Content

 Interpreting "Cited By" References in Databases

 Records found while searching Google Scholar and many library databases often include a "cited by" reference followed by a number [e.g., Cited by 143].
-This number indicates, in general, how many times a study has been subsequently cited by other authors in other publications [I say "in general" because the total may include duplicate records, such as, an author citing their own work or citations to same study in multiple types of publications].
+This number indicates, in general, how many times a study has been subsequently cited by other authors in other publications [I say "in general" because the total may include duplicate records, such as, an author citing their own work or citations to the same study in multiple types of publications].

 However, the total number of times a journal article or other publication has been cited after it was published is more nuanced than just the number count.
 When reviewing "cited by" references as part of your review of the literature, consider the following interpretive principles that will help you determine if the source should be examined more carefully.

 • A source that is frequently cited is a subjective assessment of impact, not an objective measurement or formal statistical calculation.
 Should a study published ten years ago with 800 cited by references be considered a frequently cited source?
 How about a study published ten years ago that has over 2,000 cited by references?
 Is that source better than the other in terms of assessing whether it should be reviewed in detail?
 What about a source with only 120 cited by references?
 There are a variety of factors that contribute to whether a source has been cited frequently or not.
 Ultimately, the number of cited by references is relevant to you only in relation to the research problem being investigated.
 If the study directly informs your understanding of the topic, you should review the cited by references.
-If there are a manageable number, review them all; if there is a large number of references, focus on reviewing the most recently published sources.
+If there are a manageable number, review them all; if there is a large number of references, focus on reviewing the most recently published sources [e.g. last three to five years].

 • Once published, a recently published study can become cited by other authors very quickly.
-This is particularly the case if the study was published in a core research journal read by all the leading scholars of the discipline, it was published in a source read by researchers from a variety of disciplines, the study was written by a well-known and preeminent scholar, or the research has been written about in national newspapers and magazines, discussed on television news programs, or even talked about and shared on social media sites.
+This is particularly the case if the study was published in a core research journal read by almost all the leading scholars of the discipline, it was published in a source read by researchers from a variety of disciplines, the study was written by a well-known and preeminent scholar, or the research has been written about in national newspapers and magazines, discussed during television news programs, or discussed and shared on social media sites.
 A way to discern impact over time is to count the number of recent citations to a study [e.g., the last five years].
 If the study has been cited only a few times, this likely indicate that the study's impact is waning and scholars have moved on.
-However,....

 • A study may be considered foundational or groundbreaking if it continues to be cited frequently in the most recently published literature on the topic.
-A source published many years ago that authors continue to cite can indicate the research was the first to advance new knowledge and, therefore, the study either contributed significantly to understanding the research problem or the findings' ability to inform practice was particularly important or innovative.
+A source published many years ago that continues to cited can indicate the research was the first to advance new knowledge and, therefore, the study either contributed significantly to understanding the research problem or the findings' ability to inform practice was particularly important or innovative.
 In most cases, there is an expectation that a study interpreted to be foundational or groundbreaking should be cited as the basis for supporting your overall review and assessment of prior research or to document when a research problem first emerged.

 • Review the cited by references of relevant resources to determine a study's impact across disciplines.
 Cross-disciplinary cited by references can be an important indicator of a study's overall impact if it has been referenced in a variety of different investigative contexts or domains of applied practice.
 Consider reviewing these sources in more detail in support of your own review of the literature.
 Do this by comparing the disciplinary focus of the original source in relation to the disciplinary focus of the cited by references.
 For example, an article originally published in a social work journal that is cited in journals from sociology, education, and psychology demonstrates impact beyond the field of social work.